Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 • Scan on pull requests to the main branch.

-• Scan on pull requests to any branch that has a pre¬x of releases/.
+• Scan on pull requests to any branch that has a prefix of releases/.

-• Scan all the ¬les in the subdirectories of the src directory.
+• Scan all thefiles in the subdirectories of the src directory.

 How should you complete the code?
 To answer, drag he appropriate values to the correct targets.
 Each value may be used once, more than once, or not at all.